rigetti/forest-benchmarking/docs/Superoperator representations.md

 $$\chi_{i,j} = \sum_k c_{k,i} c_{k,j}^*$$

 is an element of the process matrix $\chi$  of size $d^2 \times d^2$.
-The if the channel is CP the $\chi$ matrix is a Hermitian and positive semidefinite.
+If the channel is CP the $\chi$ matrix is a Hermitian and positive semidefinite.

-The $\chi$ matrix is can be related to the (yet to be defined) Choi matrix via a change of basis.
+The $\chi$ matrix can be related to the (yet to be defined) Choi matrix via a change of basis.
 Typically the Choi matrix is defined in the computational basis, while the $\chi$ matrix uses the Pauli basis.
 Moreover, they may have different normalization conventions.

 ## Kraus to Pauli-Liouville matrix (Pauli transfer matrix)